 The bust of Nikola Tesla was made by the great Croatian sculptor Ivan Meštrović.

-You can also see various personal items that belonged to Nikola Tesla.
+You can also see his various personal items.

 Tesla’s nephew, Sava Kosanović, shipped his entire estate to Belgrade in 80 trunks marked N.T. in 1952.

-In a photo below you can see his boots, his hat, gloves and belt.
+You can also see Tesla’s boots, his hat, gloves and belt.

 Tesla was 1.88m tall and his suit is also exhibited.

 Tesla died on the 7th January 1943, at the age of 86.
-He died alone in room 3327 of the New Yorker Hotel.
-The safe in a photo below was in his room where he died.
+He died alone in the room 3327, in the New Yorker Hotel.
+The safe that you can see below was in the room where he died.

-Now, a word about how to visit the museum.
-It is a very popular museum, with more than 135000 visitors annually.
-As you can see in a photo below, you can enter at 10am, 11am, noon, 1pm, 2pm and so on.
-Additionally, tours are either in Serbian or in English language.
+So, how to visit the museum?
+It’s a very popular museum, with more than 135000 yearly visitors.
+You can enter at 10am, 11am, noon, 1pm, 2pm and so on.
+Additionally, tours are either in Serbian or in English.
 It is important that you choose a tour in a language that you understand.
-You will be able to follow the explanations and especially the experiments.
+Thus, you will be able to follow the explanations and especially the experiments.

-In a below photo, tours in blue were in English and in orange in Serbian.
-I attended the tour in Serbian.
-The entrance is 500 dinars, which is just more than 4 euros.
+You can see below that tours marked in blue were in English and in orange in Serbian.
+I attended a tour in Serbian.
+The entrance was 500 dinars, which is just over 4 euros.
 The museum only accepts cash.

-Nikola Tesla’s Archive consists of a unique collection of manuscripts, photographs, scientific and patent documentation which is indispensable in studying the history of electrification of our world.
+Nikola Tesla’s Archive consists of the unique collection of manuscripts, photographs, scientific and patent documentation, which is indispensable in studying the history of electrification of our world.

 In his honour, the magnetic induction unit (tesla) of the SI system is named after him.

-His archives, held in the museum in Belgrade, were included in the UNESCO Memory of the World Register in 2003.
+His archives, held in the museum in Belgrade, were included in a UNESCO Memory of the World Register in 2003.

-If you go to Belgrade, do not miss this small, but very precious museum.
+If you go to Belgrade, don’t miss this small, but very precious museum.
 Personally, I am very glad that I finally managed to visit it.
-Learning about this great person and seeing some of the experiments will certainly blow your mind.
+Learning about this great person and seeing some of his experiments will certainly blow your mind.

-Also, the concept of wireless transmission of electricity is something that I am still trying to fully comprehend …
+Also, a concept of the wireless transmission of electricity is something that I am still trying to fully comprehend …